Jan de Boer (footballer, born 2000)

-Jan de Boer (born 20 May 2000) is a Dutch professional footballer who plays as a goalkeeper for Norwegian Eliteserien club Bryne.
+Jan de Boer (born 20 May 2000) is a Dutch professional footballer who plays as a goalkeeper for Norwegian First Division club Bryne.

 Career

 Groningen

 De Boer joined Groningen in August 2019.
 He remained a backup for his first three seasons with the club.

 He made his Eredivisie debut for Groningen on 23 October 2022 in a game against PSV Eindhoven.
 He was chosen player of the match for his performance in a 4–2 victory.

 VVV-Venlo

 On 13 July 2023, De Boer signed a two-year contract with an option for an additional season with Eerste Divisie club VVV-Venlo.

 Bryne

 On 5 February 2025, de Boer signed a two-year contract with Bryne, freshly promoted to the Norwegian top-tier Eliteserien.
 After a man of the match award in March 2025, he received four trays of eggs as a reward.